 It can cost companies millions to adhere to California’s strict overtime and meal break laws and rest break laws, and many distribution center companies simply don't follow California's wage laws.
 Based upon what we see, this happens a lot.
-Meaning, that if you work in a distribution center in California, you are probably be getting all the wages that you are owed.
+Meaning, that if you work in a distribution center in California, you are probably not getting all the wages that you are owed.

 In the case of distribution centers, many retailers partner with warehouse owners and third-party staffing companies that are put in charge of the workers.
 This allows large companies to try and avoid liability for employee mistreatment while directly profiting off of harsh working conditions and low worker pay.
 And they have sub-contractors working at the warehouse and/or distribution center.